Jeremylee0615/lotide/README.md

 This project was created and published by me as part of my learnings at Lighthouse Labs.

 **_Heads Up_** : Some of the codes are referenced or modified from various online sources for learning purposes.
-Hencewise, they may not be original codes.
-They shall get updated to complete originals once javascript skills improve over times.

 ## Usage

 **Install it:**